Info:

 Immaculata Abba is an artist, researcher, and cultural producer.

-Her research spans history, cultural theory, and economic life in West Africa—examining everything from labour valuation and material sourcing to market women’s thought and colonial masculinity.
+Her research spans history, cultural theory, and economic life in West Africa with projects on topics such as market women’s thought, colonial masculinity, and the legacies of the transatlantic slave trade in Nigeria’s colonial period.
 She holds degrees from Queen Mary University of London and the University of Oxford.

 Immaculata was a 2022 West African Writer-in-Residence at LOATAD in Accra, Ghana and a participant in the 2023 New York Portfolio Review.
-She runs a studio in Enugu, Nigeria.
+She lives in Enugu, Nigeria.

 Informally: